mathewchamberlain/SignacX/README.md

 After running these functions with Signac, cellular phenotypes and Louvain clusters are ready to be visualized with SPRING Viewer, which can be setup locally as described [here](https://github.com/mathewchamberlain/SPRING_dev/).

 ### Seurat
-Another way to use Signac is with Seurat, which are fully integrated.
-[Here, we perform multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Seurat and Signac](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html).
+Another way to use Signac is with Seurat.
+[In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html), we performed multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Seurat integrated with Signac.
+Note: This same data set was also processed using SPRING [with this notebook](https://github.com/mathewchamberlain/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb).

 Sometimes, we have single cell genomics data with disease information.
-In that case, we present [this vignette, where we analyzed healthy and lupus nephritis kidney cells from the Accelerating Medicine Partnership (AMP) sequenced with CEL-seq2](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html).
-We used MASC to find that macrophages, plasma cells and CD8 central memory T cells were enriched for disease status.
+In [this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to healthy and lupus nephritis kidney cells, and then used MASC to identify disease-enriched cellular phenotypes.

-### Nonhuman data
+### Non-human data

-In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2), we classified cynomolgus monkey single cell data by mapping homologous gene symbols from the Macaca fascicularis genome to the human genome, followed by Signac.
-[We demonstrate how we mapped the gene symbols here](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/Crabeating_vignette.html).
-Notably, this code can be used for identifying homolog genes in any species.
+In Supplemental Figure 8 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3), we classified single cell data for a model organism (cynomolgus monkey) for which flow-sorted datasets were generally lacking without any additional species-specific training.
+Instead, we mapped homologous genes from the *Macaca fascicularis* genome to the human genome in the single cell data, and then performed cell type classification with Signac.
+We demonstrate how we mapped the gene symbols [here](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/Crabeating_vignette.html).
+Note: this code can be used for to identify homologous genes between any two species.

 ### Genes of interest

-In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2), we established genes of interest by compiling information from CellPhoneDB, GWAS catalog and the priority index papers.
+In Figure 6 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3), we compiled data from three source (CellPhoneDB, GWAS catalog and the priority index paper) to find genes of immunological / pharmacological interest.
 These genes can be accessed internally from within Signac:

 ```r
 # load the library